Contributors from members of the Copper team

 Wait, just hear us out.

-Rather than focusing on closing sales, focus on offering solutions.
+Rather than focusing on closing sales, focus on offering solutions using this sales prospecting tip.

 You’ve probably heard this one before.
 People don’t want to be “sold” things; they want to acquire things that are going to truly improve their lives and help them reach their goals.

 But what’s a salesperson to do with a prospect who “doesn’t want to be sold things?”
-Here are some pointers to keep in mind when contacting a lead:
+Here are some sales process pointers to keep in mind when contacting a lead:

 - Know your audience.

-- Do your homework.
+- Do your homework, as you get prepared to reach out to sales prospects.
 You should know what a prospect’s pain points are before talking to them—and be able to demonstrate this knowledge when you do speak with them.
 This shows you’re serious and not just another salesperson going through a call list.

 - Know the industry.

 - This applies to both your industry and the prospect’s (if they differ).
-You should be able to confidently speak about how your product ranks against competitors, as well as what your prospect’s competitors are doing that you may be able to help them do even better.
+You and other members of your sales team should be able to confidently speak about how your product ranks against competitors, as well as what your prospect’s competitors are doing that you may be able to help them do even better.

 - Be genuinely helpful.

 - Even if a prospect isn’t ready to buy now, that doesn’t mean they won’t be in the future.
-Treat every lead with respect and focus on building positive relationships with everyone you speak to.
+Treat every lead with respect and focus on building positive relationships with everyone you speak to, as you focus on incorporating prospecting tips.
 Play the long game.
-By thinking of yourself as someone who delivers solutions vs. just a salesperson, you’ll be be able to truly understand a prospect’s needs and make honest recommendations.
+By thinking of yourself as someone who delivers solutions vs. just a salesperson, you’ll be able to truly understand a prospect’s needs and make honest recommendations.

 Pro-tip: Learn about 5 ways that sales teams can prospect more effectively in this webinar.